0xveczif/python_projects/website/subdomain_enumeration/README.md

 ### Subdomain Enumeration

-This program we can use to enumerate subdomains of website.
+Information Gathering - This program we can use to enumerate subdomains of website.

 Usage -  sudo python2 subdomain_enumeration.py